 There is no question that the power of social media marketing is one of the most important single areas which every entrepreneur should be focusing on, in terms of reaching an intended audience.
 The sheer numbers of users involved should point that out clearly, but when you consider the potential for sharing among all those users, reachability can grow exponentially.
-Here are 10 recommendations for making good use of social media marketing to reach your target audience and grow your business.
+Here are 10 recommendations for making good use of social media marketing for small businesses to reach your target audience and grow your business.

 Focus on your business objectives first